mountaineerbr/shellChatGPT/man/chatgpt.sh.1.md

 Bash "read command" may not correctly display input buffers larger than the TTY screen size during editing.
 However, input buffers remain unaffected.
 Use the text editor interface for big prompt editing.

+If readline screws up your currrent input buffer, try pressing \<_CTRL-L_>
+to force it to redisplay and refresh the prompt properly on screen.

 File paths containing spaces may not work correctly in the chat interface.
 Make sure to backslash-escape filepaths with white spaces.